 The MHRA Inspectorate blog has several posts covering the approach taken on clinical trials and advice on other areas like remote working.

-- Respiratory status of equipment being used to help prevent coronavirus – NEW
+- Regulatory status of equipment being used to help prevent coronavirus (COVID-19)

 - Chloroquine and Hydroxychloroquine are not licensed for coronavirus treatment.

 - Approval of GxP documents when working from home during the coronavirus (COVID-19) outbreak – NEW

 - Guidance for manufacturers and Good Practice (GxP) laboratories on exceptional flexibilities for maintenance and calibration during the coronavirus COVID-19 outbreak – NEW

 - Information for hospital blood banks during the coronavirus (COVID-19) outbreak